Couples therapy with myself, Dr. April, is one of the best investments you can make in your relationship.

 For many people, their idea of couples therapy comes only from TV and movies.
 And given how it’s been portrayed in the media, I don’t blame your partner for not wanting to come!

 If this is the case, more information about what real couples therapy looks like may help.
-Encourage your partner to be open to reading up on it here, and talking with me by phone about the couples counseling process.
+Encourage your partner to be open to reading about it here, and talking with me by phone about the couples counseling process.

 Also, ask if your partner is willing to attend at least one session of couples counseling.